ilabcode/pyhgf/docs/source/learn.md

 :link-type: ref
 :img-top: ./images/categorical.png

-The categorical Hierarchical Gaussian Filter as a generalisation of the binary version.
+The categorical Hierarchical Gaussian Filter is a generalisation of the binary HGF to handle categorical distribution with and without transition probabilities.

 :::